 EU Solidarity Fund

 The European Union Solidarity Fund (EUSF) was set up to respond to major natural disasters and express European solidarity to disaster-stricken regions within Europe.
 The Fund was created as a reaction to the severe floods in Central Europe in the summer of 2002.
-Since then, it has been used for 52 disasters covering a range of different catastrophic events including floods, forest fires, earthquakes, storms and drought.
-23 different European countries have been supported so far for an amount of more than 3.2 billion €.
+Since then, it has been used for 63 disasters covering a range of different catastrophic events including floods, forest fires, earthquakes, storms and drought.
+24 different European countries have been supported so far for an amount of over 3.7 billion €.
 Click for a list of all interventions

 How to apply?